Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 ---

 We did a time series analysis.
-We got a SARIMA model and the components, of the model where:
+We got a SARIMA model and the components of the model were:

 ( p, d, q ) x ( P, D, Q )<sub>S</sub>